jimbateson7/jamesbateson.co.uk/src/journal/is-your-website-doing-enough-for-digital-accessibility.md

 * Accessibility in the EXP process, design, dev, branding
 * Uni, proposals, C2C review - get in touch, we can help message
+* Shifting left, moving accessibility earlier in the product process

 ### Conclusion & Call to Action